d2l-ai/d2l-en/chapter_preliminaries/probability.md

 as the number of repetitions grows, our estimates are guaranteed to converge to the true underlying probabilities.
-The mathematical proof of this phenomenon is called the *law of large numbers* and the *central limit theorem* tells us that in many situations,
+The mathematical formulation of this phenomenon is called the *law of large numbers* and the *central limit theorem* tells us that in many situations,